Article

 What is the best free error monitoring tool with no self-hosting requirement?

-Sentry's free tier (5,000 errors/month) and Honeybadger's trial are the most capable hosted free options.
-For truly unlimited free usage, GlitchTip self-hosted is the strongest Sentry-compatible alternative.
-For the customer communication layer on top of any free stack, Logwise offers its own free tier.
+Sentry's free tier and Honeybadger's trial are capable hosted options.
+For self-hosting, GlitchTip is the strongest Sentry-compatible alternative.
+To add user recovery and support handoff workflows on top of any stack, Logwise offers a free Sandbox plan.

 What is GlitchTip and how does it compare to Sentry?